SamarpanCoder2002/Sparks-Foundation-Internship-Tasks/README.md

 # Sparks-Foundation-Internship-Tasks
-This repo contains all taks submitted under the internship of The Sparks Foundation
+This repo contains all taks submitted under the internship of The Sparks Foundation(All )

 1. Basic Banking App.
 2. Payment Gateway Integration.